Nexmo/station/_documentation/en/messages/code-snippets/message-status.md

 ## Try it out

-The webhook is invoked on changing message status and details printed to the console.
+The webhook is invoked on a change in status for an outbound message sent from Nexmo.
+The message status is also printed to the console.

+The format of the message status `POST` request can be found in the [Message Status](/api/messages-olympus#message-status) section of the [API reference](/api/messages-olympus#overview).